hyperstack-org/hyperstack/docs/client-dsl/params.md

 Even though we have not gotten to event handlers yet, you can see what is going on:  When we click the update button we call `force_update!` which will force the `App` component to rerender.
-> By the way `force_update!` is almost never used, but we are using it here just to make the example clear.)
+> By the way `force_update!` is almost never used, but we are using it here just to make the example clear.
+Its also one of the reasons this example gets into trouble.
+Read on!

 Will `Comp2` rerender?
 No - because even though we are creating a new hash, the old hash and new hash are equal in value.